 If you are worried about COVID-19, or are having symptoms (cough, shortness of breath, fever, etc.), please call us.
-We will talk with you about your symptoms to determine if you need to schedule an appointment for an evaluation and possible testing, if you should go to the hospital or if you should stay at home and have a virtual telehealth visit with your provider.
-COVID-19 testing, which you can learn more about here.
-Should you contract COVID-19, our counselor’s will follow-up with you to ensure you are recovering well and to offer any other support you might need during that time.
+We will talk with you about your symptoms to determine if you need to schedule an appointment for an evaluation and possible testing, if you should go to the hospital, or if you should stay at home and have a virtual telehealth visit with your provider.
+COVID-19 testing and vaccinations are also being offered at all of our locations.

 We thank you for trusting NTACHC with your health and we are here when you need us.